blbadger/blbadger.github.io/3-body-problem-2.md

 This video demonstrates a manifestation of why the three body problem is unsolvable: extreme sensitivity to initial conditions.
 Here we see that at scales down to the width of an atom, stable and unstable trajectories may be arbitrarily close to one another.
 It is not hard to see that this phenomenon is by no means limited to the scales we have investigated here but extends towards the infinitely small.
 Indeed, sensitivity to initial conditions stipulates that for any point in our x, y grid any other point arbitrarily close will eventually diverge, but difference in relative stability will also tend to infinity as $t \to \infty$ and $x_0 - x'_0 \to 0$.

 This method is straightforward to implement but results in an increase in the amount of computation required for each successively smaller field of view.
-Practically speaking this means that even with the optimized CUDA kernal, it takes days to finish the computations required for a zoom video from the tens of meters range (in $x, y$) down to the micrometer range.
+Practically speaking this means that even with the optimized CUDA kernel, it takes days to finish the computations required for a zoom video from the tens of meters range (in $x, y$) down to the micrometer range.
 A little experimentation shows us that subsituting the single-precision square root operation for the double-precision is no longer sufficient around the millimeter scale, as noise begins to overwhelm the divergence plot patterns if this substitution is made.

 How can we reduce the amount of computation per frame in a video on divergence?
 In other words, given a sequence of divergence maps of decreasing domain sizes, centered on the same region, can we reduce the amount of computation required for some or all of these maps?
 One way to reduce the total computation amount is to attempt to re-use previously computed values: if the divergence values for $(x, y)$ coordinates calcuated at one scale are again needed at a smaller scale, we can simply save that divergence value and look it up rather than re-calculating.

-To implement this cached zoom approach, we can either save values in a cache in C++ such that the cache memory is not freed each time the kernal is called or else we can have the cache in the Python code that uses `ctypes` to interface with our .so CUDA kernal.
+To implement this cached zoom approach, we can either save values in a cache in C++ such that the cache memory is not freed each time the kernel is called or else we can have the cache in the Python code that uses `ctypes` to interface with our .so CUDA kernel.
 Here we will explore the latter, although there is no real expected performance difference between these approaches.

 Therefore we start by initializing our `already_computed` cache as a Python dictionary